TZer0/tzer0.github.io/discord.md

 13. No way to avoid having someone on the top of the authority-chain, having a properly democratic server is impossible.
 14. If you don't have admin (but have mod), you can't click the clear permissions button for a role even if you are able to turn off each of them individually.
 15. New roles inherit from @everyone.
 This means that if you forgot to remove the ability to ping @everyone before you remove that permission from @everyone, you'll have to go through every role individually and do it for every single one of them.
+16. Granting someone read messages permissions in a channel doesn't update what they see.
+They'll have to restart the client to see what they're now allowed to see.

 Securing your server with an airlock (people have to ask moderators to be let in)